-- only be permitted where it can clearly demonstrate that development cannot reasonably be located elsewhere; - 2. follow the principles below to guide the design of development where effects to ancient woodland, veteran/aged trees and their immediate surroundings have been identified: - i. avoid harm; - ii. provide unequivocal evidence of need and benefits of proposed development; - iii. provide biodiversity net gain; - iv. establish likelihood and type of any impacts; - v. implement appropriate and adequate mitigation and compensation; - vi. provide adequate buffers; and - vii. provide adequate evidence to support proposals; - 3. retain, protect and improve woodland, trees subject to Tree Preservation Orders (TPOs), trees within Conservation Areas, and 'important' hedgerows as defined by the Hedgerows Regulations 1997; - give consideration to trees and hedgerows both on individual merit as well as their contribution to amenity and interaction as part of a group within the broader landscape setting; and - ensure that where trees, woodlands and hedgerows are impacted negatively by proposed development, justification, mitigation, compensation and maintenance measures are provided in a detailed management plan. - 10.17 Woodlands and trees play an extremely important role in the landscape and environmental quality of Sunderland.
-Existing trees and landscaping can be a valuable
+- i. avoid harm; - ii. provide unequivocal evidence of need and benefits of proposed development; - iii. provide biodiversity net gain; - iv. establish likelihood and type of any impacts; - v. implement appropriate and adequate mitigation and compensation; - vi. provide adequate buffers; and - vii. provide adequate evidence to support proposals; - retain, protect and improve woodland, trees subject to Tree Preservation Orders (TPOs), trees within Conservation Areas, and 'important' hedgerows as defined by the Hedgerows Regulations 1997; - 4. give consideration to trees and hedgerows both on individual merit as well as their contribution to amenity and interaction as part of a group within the broader landscape setting; and - 5. ensure that where trees, woodlands and hedgerows are impacted negatively by proposed development, justification, mitigation, compensation and maintenance measures are provided in a detailed management plan. - 10.17 Woodlands and trees play an extremely important role in the landscape and environmental quality of Sunderland.
+Existing trees and landscaping can be a valuable resource and, where it is desirable to retain them (including any statutorily

-- resource and, where it is desirable to retain them (including any statutorily protected trees), the design and layout of new development must allow for this, including suitable buffer zones and details of measures to protect retained trees and landscaping. - 10.18 Development which fails to make satisfactory arrangements for landscaping or the protection of retained trees will normally be refused unless the benefits of, and development in that location clearly outweigh the loss.
+- protected trees), the design and layout of new development must allow for this, including suitable buffer zones and details of measures to protect retained trees and landscaping. - 10.18 Development which fails to make satisfactory arrangements for landscaping or the protection of retained trees will normally be refused unless the benefits of and development in that location clearly outweigh the loss.
 British Standard 5837:2012 Trees in Relation to Design, Demolition and Construction recognises that trees need to be properly protected during construction periods.
 This document provides guidance on planting and protecting trees during construction and the level of information required for full surveys. - 10.19 Ancient woodland and aged or veteran trees are irreplaceable; therefore discussions over possible compensation should not form part of the assessment to determine whether the benefits of the development proposal outweigh the loss. - 10.20 Tree Preservation Orders (TPOs) are particularly important in controlling the felling and pruning of trees or woodlands which make a significant contribution to the environment.

 New orders will continue to be made where trees of amenity value are at risk.
 The council will take enforcement action against those who deliberately damage or remove protected trees.